vseventer/pelican/README.md

   - Replace inline editing with modals for more structured workflows
   - Enable deeplinking to modals to create new records (for better navigation and shareability)
+  - Extract repeated styles (e.g. inputs) to common components so that they can easily be reused.

 - **Testing**: